-Realizing the vast untapped potentials of MAPs and impediments in their development, Bihar Agricultural Management and Training Institute (BAMETI) has made remarkable efforts to promote MAPs in the state under ATMA, Patna.
-ATMA has follwoed a systematic approach while taking MAPs for pilot testing.
-It made assessement about the local conditions and requirements, and demand for MAPs; strengthened capacity by traing various stakeholders; played role in supporting individuals and institutions; developed relevant literature in local language; emphasized on group approach by organizing the growers; encouraged cultivation through the organized sector with linking the unorganized farmers; and evolved a pricing mechanism with buy back arrangement with partner industry under public-private partnership(PPP).
+Realizing the vast untapped potentials of MAPs and impediments in their development, Bihar Agricultural Management and Training Institute (BAMETI) has made remarkable effects to promote MAPs in the state under ATMA scheme.
+ATMA has followed a systematic approach while taking MAPs cultivation for pilot testing at selected farmers' field in different villages [5].
+It made assessment about the local conditions and requirements, demand for MAPs; strengthened capacity by trading various stakeholders; played role in supporting individuals and institution; developed relevant literature in local language; emphasized on group approach by organizing the growers; encoura cultivation through the organized sector with linking the unoorganized farmers; and evolved a pricing mechanism with buy back arrangement with partner industry under public-private partnership (PPP).